mohammed-hamza4455/Ex.No.-1.2---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

-# Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.
+# Ex.
+1.2.
+Design and Draft the given 2D Sketches in modelling software
+## NAME:MOHAMMED HAMZA M
+## REG NO:24900511

 ## AIM
  To sketch the given drawing with dimensions using fusion 360 tool.